sensorbee/docs/source/ref/stmts/select.rst

         "e": v4
     }

-.. todo:: Describe the spec of how fields having the same name will be merged
-          into the output.
-In other words, how conflicts are resolved.
+When some fields have the same name, only one of them will be included in the result.
+It is undefined which field will be chosen as a result.

 Notes
 -----